szaumoor/ZSTweaks/ZSTweaks/README.md

   - For single-classed thieves, there are more benefits: +2 Damage, +2 THAC0, +1 APR, net +15% critical hit chance improvement
   - Benefits other than backstabbing every hit will last one round longer (that is, 7 seconds + 1 round, aka 13 seconds).
 This won't stack if there's more than one casting of Assassination available.
   - Overall, this will make the power less likely to be a waste by removing critical misses, increasing the chances of critical hits, which benefits the character even when facing a foe immune to backstabs, and rewarding specialization of Thieves to make them more combat ready.
 - Avoid Death: This improves this ability such that it prevents rogues from dying from Health damage for 3 seconds, and all saving throws succeed as well.
 This essentially makes the ability an "panic button" that you can select to survive most things during those three seconds that can be saved against, including physical damage.
 It's a small timeframe, but I think it's long enough to be useful, and short enough to not be overpowered.
 Other than those 3 seconds, the ability functions as normal.
+This additionally documents in the description the fact that it also protects against level drain, which is missing in the original description.

 **Component 2150:** Make selected HLAS unable to be breached